andrewjmead/wpsites/README.md

 The default config file above define three templates...

+you can set `enable_multisite` to 'true` in defaults.
+That's totally fine, though likely not what you want.
+While every option can be set in both places, most make more sense in one context or another.

 ### Building your own templates

 There are three top-level properties in `.wpsites.php`.
 There's `sites_directory`, `defaults`, and `templates`.
 This section covers `defaults` and `templates`.